Mattsky/spruce/README.md

 ## Installation

-Clone this repo to a directory, then run the following from the directory *using python 3*:
+Clone this repo to a directory, edit the settings.py file to reflect your database setup, then run the following from the directory *using python 3*:

 `python manage.py runserver 0.0.0.0:8000`

-Access the scanning page at <webserver address>/first_app/scan .

-Access the inventory page at <webserver address>/first_app .
+Access the index page at <webserver address>:8000/first_app .

 ## Contributors

-Matt North (@jackandhishat on Twitter)
+Project Lead - Matt North (@jackandhishat on Twitter)

 ## License

-TBD
+GPLv3